A house with music in the center

 “A crab in a rectangle,” is how the architect Nils Einar Eriksson described his building.
 The crab is the large concert room, designed according to the principles of acoustics to create a room for musical experiences.
 The rectangle is a cultural building that forms a dignified part of the city’s handsome public square and place for celebration; Götaplatsen.

 In a newspaper interview in 1932, right at the beginning of the project, Nils Einar Eriksson described his idea this way: “The style is not uniform, but the simple, clear lines are obvious.
 It is in the air.
 The intention is that the entire work, for example the great hall, are to emphasise democracy.”
 Movement to music is another pure theme that permeates the architecture of the building.

 Adorned with works of art

 Inside the walls of the building, there are many artistic treasures to enjoy.
-The furniture in the entrance hall was specially designed by Nils Einar Eriksson, the architect, in collaboration with Axel Larsson.
+The furniture in the foyer is specially designed by the furniture designer and interior designer Axel Larsson in collaboration with the house’s architect Nils Einar Eriksson.
 The carpets and furniture fabrics were created by Inga Wedel, and the attractive drinking fountain has been newly produced by Orrefors, following the original plans by Simon Gates.

 On the walls of the Götaplatsfoajén foyer, there are, for example, Otte Sköld’s fresco painting Folkvisan (the Folk Song) and Sweden’s largest tapestry – Melodier vid torget (Melodies at the Market) – with a design by Sven X:et Erixson.
 Outside the entrance to the Stenhammarsalen concert room hangs Nils Wedel’s painting Musikanter (Musicians).